 Why the Logistics Industry makes a rewarding career path

-A career path in Logistics is relatively new but evidently offers an extremely rewarding journey for ambitious individuals wanting to make impact.
+A career path in Logistics is relatively new but evidently offers an extremely rewarding journey for ambitious individuals wanting to make an impact.
 According to Forbes, 2016, the rise of technology since the 2008 economic crash has brought about a mass scale of disruption into the Logistics and Supply Chain industry, with a demand that has risen more than ever for digitally capable individuals within the sector.

 In the US, Supply Chain jobs are on the rise at twice the rate of all other jobs, demonstrating the surge in business, consumer spending, globalisation and the overall need to supply goods and services worldwide.
 With the Global Logistics Industry estimated to reach a market value of £12.3 trillion within the next decade, the rewards for entering can be fascinating, fast-paced and often lucrative.

 According to the PwC Transportation & Logistics 2030 Volume 5: Winning the talent race report, there is a strong demand for differentiated development strategies and therefore the diverse, advanced skills needed to do this.

 Companies are experiencing a high need for better educated workers and are working closer with local universities and Government to access a pool of higher educated employees.
 With transport-orientated companies becoming more focused on being logistics-orientated, the demand for a deeper level of customer service has surged thus, skilled employees are a must.
 This involves collating certifications, education and experience into each employee.

 Although the economy is at a high in China, shortages of skilled professionals can be found in Hong Kong, China and neighbouring Asian countries.
 In China the Digital Supply Chain and Logistics Industry is booming with 284 universities offering coursing in Logistics Management and 58 universities providing classes within Logistics engineering.